Projects and Items

 SR1WalkController

-Item that supports the control programme (controller) to PD-control based on the biped walk pattern.
-The control routine associated with this Item is executed during the simulation to control the robot.
+Item corresponding to a control program (controller) that performs PD control based on walking patterns.
+During simulation, the control routine associated with this item is executed to control the robot.

 ASITSimulator-SR1

-Item that stores motion trajectory of SR1 model It is generated as a simulation result when the simulation is run.
+Item that stores the motion trajectory of the SR1 model.
+Generated as a simulation result when simulation is executed.

 Floor